OpenGPTX/docs/notebooks/configuration.md

 with more than 1 CPU.
 Only pick more than 1 CPU if you know that you can/ have to leverage multi-core parallelization.

 The amount of memory required has to be estimated per use case.
+Currently instances can have up to 30 CPU cores and 120 GB of RAM.

 ## 4. Gain superpowers with GPUs